leon-bckl/build.h/README.md

 Log output is written using `log_msg`, `log_err` and `log_raw`. `log_msg` and `log_err` always start on a new line.
 The latter adds the string `ERROR: ` in front of the message.

-`log_raw` is used to continue writing to the previous log line, allowing formatted log lines.
+`log_raw` is used to continue writing to the previous log line, allowing formatted log output.

 ```cpp
 log_msg("Hello World!");